Skip to Content

 Eagles

-1. 8x stronger vision than humans
+1. 8x sharper vision than humans for spotting prey.

 Stealth and Surprise Tactics in Individual Hunts